mradionov/tleaf/README.md

 * `[DIRECTORY]` - *(optional)* path to output folder

 The command copies a configuration file to a directory you've provided.
+If directory is not specified, the configuration file will be copied to a current directory.

 ***